-BALTIMORE, March 7, 2019 /PRNewswire/ -- The American Urological Association (AUA) today announced its Board of Directors has approved Eugene Y. Rhee, MD, MBA as the new chair of its Public Policy Council.
-He will assume the role of chair-elect on June 1, 2019 and begin his four-year term as chair on June 1, 2020.
+BALTIMORE, Jan.
+12, 2023 /PRNewswire/ -- The American Urological Association (AUA) today announced that Mark T. Edney, MD, MBA, has been named the next Public Policy chair.
+He will assume the role of chair-elect on June 1, 2023, and begin his four-year term as chair on June 1, 2024.

-In his new role, Dr. Rhee will lead the AUA Public Policy Council, providing strategic oversight on initiatives aimed at further shaping governmental, private, professional and socioeconomic issues affecting the delivery of urologic care.
-He will also oversee the activities of the following AUA committees: Coding and Reimbursement, Legislative Affairs, State Advocacy, Practice Management and Research Advocacy.
+In his new role, Dr. Edney will lead the AUA Public Policy Council (PPC), providing strategic oversight on initiatives aimed at further shaping governmental, private, professional and socioeconomic issues affecting the delivery of urologic care.
+He will also oversee the activities of the following AUA committees: Coding and Reimbursement, Legislative Affairs, State Advocacy and Research Appropriations.

-About the American Urological Association: Founded in 1902 and headquartered near Baltimore, Maryland, the American Urological Association is a leading advocate for the specialty of urology, and has more than 22,000 members throughout the world.
+About the American Urological Association: Founded in 1902 and headquartered near Baltimore, Maryland, the American Urological Association is a leading advocate for the specialty of urology and has nearly 24,000 members throughout the world.
 The AUA is a premier urologic association, providing invaluable support to the urologic community as it pursues its mission of fostering the highest standards of urologic care through education, research and the formulation of health policy.

 SOURCE American Urological Association